lord-executor/Larcanum.GitInfo/README.md

 If the `GitInfoUpdateVersionProp` is set to true, which is the default, then the `GitInfoVersion` target which runs before the `BeforeBuild` target tries to update the version property according to the following rules:
 - If the `Version` has already been set to a value _other than_ "1.0.0" by a previous step of the build process, like if the version is specified as a command line argument, then it is left as it is.
-- If a call to `git describe` returns something that matches the expected SemVer expression, then `Version` will be set to that string, exclusing a "v" prefix if present.
+- If a call to `git describe` returns something that matches the expected SemVer expression, then `Version` will be set to that string, excluding a "v" prefix if present.

 # Configuration